LittleFreeze/oop/War/ReadMe.txt

 I changed the Rank and Suit enums to a single char that is stored as 0b00rrrrss I also added the war class and created functions using the code from the origional main funciton This class represents the game of war and it keeps track of the number of rounds left along with the number of wins for each player along with the decks of cards used throughout the game

+Update:

+(Binary Jokers)
+I added support for the joker cards in the deck.
+I did this by storing the joker identifier and color in the most significant bits of the Rank and Suit char.
+The char bits were 0bJC000000 for the joker cards.

+(Tag Union Jokers)
+I added a tag union class in the Card class.
+This tag union class contained a joker card class and a standard card class.
+I also modified the card class to now incorporate the tag union class.